Phinix-BI/SanketBani/readme.md

-# SanketBani - A ISL SignLanguage based app
+# SanketBani - A ISL SignLanguage-based app

-# SanketBani

-SanketBani is an innovative application designed to bridge the communication gap between the hearing and speech-impaired communities and those who can hear and speak.
+SanketBani is an innovative application designed to bridge the communication gap between hearing and speech-impaired communities and those who can hear and speak.
 It leverages advanced AI and 3D technology to convert text, images, and real-time gestures into Indian Sign Language (ISL) gestures, fostering seamless communication and understanding.

 ---